-The department posts a variety of notices, including BioNotes, a weekly publication containing departmental news and announcements, on the bulletin boards next to the elevators in Conradi and Biology Unit I and between 213 and 215 Conradi.
-The bulletin boards outside of the Biological Science Undergraduate Academic Advising Office in 204 Conradi are for information on changes in requirements and course offerings, scholarships, work opportunities, internships, and careers.
-Posters describing courses to be offered the next semester are next to 232 Conradi, graduate schools are next to 217 Conradi, and summer research opportunities are across from 234 Conradi.
+The department posts a variety of notices, including BioNotes, a weekly publication containing departmental news and announcements.
+The bulletin boards outside of the Biological Science Undergraduate Academic Advising Office in 1067 Life Sciences are for information on changes in requirements and course offerings, scholarships, work opportunities, internships, and careers.